 While the opioid crisis has been making national headlines in recent months, addiction is sadly nothing new in New Hampshire.
 Individuals and families continue to struggle with mental health and addiction and the effects are far reaching, too often impacting entire communities.
 Community members have the ability to make a difference, to become empowered, and to help turn the tide of addiction.
 That’s the focus of the empowerYOU!
 Community Learning Series organized by Makin’ It Happen.
 Once a month from 6-8pm at Jupiter Hall (89 Hanover Street, Manchester, NH), community members are invited to participate in this series to help make a difference in the health of their neighborhoods.
-The series kicked off on November 13th with “Understanding Addiction” presented by Serenity Place.

-This series is a collaborative effort, which currently includes the following partners: Manchester Health Department, Network4Health, Southern NH Planning Commission, Families in Transition, New Futures, NNE Poison Control, Serenity Place, Mental Health Center of Greater Manchester, National Alliance for Mental Illness NH, Teen Institute, Hope for NH Recovery, NH Harm Reduction Coalition and Partnership for a Drug- Free NH.
+This series is a collaborative effort, which currently includes the following partners: Manchester Health Department, Network4Health, Southern NH Planning Commission, Families in Transition, New Futures, NNE Poison Control, Mental Health Center of Greater Manchester, National Alliance for Mental Illness NH, Teen Institute, Hope for NH Recovery, NH Harm Reduction Coalition and Partnership for a Drug- Free NH.
 The series is expected to continue and add additional partners, sponsors and presenters as it builds.

 Suicide Prevention Initiative